Sunday, June 22, 2014

 7. Ancient Lives by John Romer

-Ancient Lives will not be an easy book to enter as it took me a few chapters in before I was hooked by one of the finest telling of ancient lives of a privileged class of artisans from the ancient village of the royal tomb builders.
-The book is composed with the thousands of documents found at that site and displaying all the ancient villagers talents, trials, and responsibilities they possessed to the living and the dead.
+Ancient Lives will not be an easy book to enter, as it took me a few chapters before I was hooked by one of the finest tellings of ancient lives of a privileged class of artisans from the ancient village of the royal tomb builders.
+The book is composed of thousands of documents found at that site and displaying all the ancient villagers' talents, trials, and responsibilities they possessed to the living and the dead.

 6. The Life and Times of Akhnaton

-This classic publication by the late Arthur Weigall whom excavated a famous tomb, and was present in the Valley of kings during important discoveries at the beginning of the last century and is a must read for anyone interested in the these discoveries.
-Especially impressive is the authors descriptions of the activities which took place in Valley of kings tomb 55 in ancient times.
+This classic publication by the late Arthur Weigall, who excavated a famous tomb, and was present in the Valley of Kings during important discoveries at the beginning of the last century and is a must-read for anyone interested in these discoveries.
+Especially impressive is the author's descriptions of the activities that took place in the Valley of Kings tomb 55 in ancient times.

 5. X-raying the Pharaohs